 Morocco: Berry exports are booming

-Exports of "berries" from Morocco have increased by 21% during the 2015/2016 season, and have reached a volume of 96.000 tons.
+Moroccan berry exports have increased by 21% during the 2015/2016 season, and have reached a volume of 96.000 tons.

-A large part of that volume comes from the Lucus River region, where there are 550 plantations cultivating a total of 4.000 hectares, divided, according to the Regional Department of Agriculture, into 3.000 hectares of strawberries, 500 hectares of blueberries and 500 hectares of raspberries. .
-The region exports berries, both fresh and frozen, to some 30 countries in the European Union, Asia, the Persian Gulf, Australia, North Africa and Latin America.
+A large part of that volume comes from the Lucus River region, where there are 550 plantations that cultivate a total of 4.000 hectares, divided, according to the Regional Department of Agriculture, into 3.000 hectares of strawberries, 500 hectares of blueberries and 500 hectares of raspberries. .
+The region exports berries, both fresh and frozen, to around 30 countries in the European Union, Asia, the Persian Gulf, Australia, North Africa and Latin America.
 However, 90% of the total exported volume is consumed by only 6 EU countries.

 Source: Freshplaza